Call Us!

 Woman reviewing credit report

 It’s a situation that’s easy to get into: “I’ll just make the credit card minimum payment this month and worry about paying off the balance later.”
 This is a short-term solution to a debt issue.
-But this philosophy usually gets people into more credit card debt than saves them.
+The thing is, this philosophy usually gets people into more credit card debt than saves them.
 Below are the reasons why minimum payments can have negative effects.

 Minimum Payments Don’t Help You Avoid Interest Fees

-The first way that you’ll get hit by minimum payments is through interest fees.
+The first way that you’ll get hit by credit card minimum payment is through interest fees.
 Paying only the minimum will leave you with more money in the bank right now.
 However, you’ll end up paying way more for the goods and services you originally bought in the long run.
 This is because of the interest that credit card companies add to your unpaid balance.

 Initial Credit Card DebtTime to PayTotal Interest